2019-2023: PhD project: Determination of the key parameters influencing dislodgeable foliar pesticide residues

-Previous research has shown that there is a relationship between the proportion of residue that is dislodgeable and a range of factors including the pesticide application rate, chemical characteristics, product formulation, environmental conditions (including temperature and humidity), and the plant architecture and leaf type.
-These issues are not fully understood, therefore the purpose of this 4-year work programme is to explore some of these issues with the intention of enabling the refinement of re-entry risk assessments.
+Previous research showed that there was a relationship between the proportion of residue that is dislodgeable and a range of factors including the pesticide application rate, chemical characteristics, product formulation, environmental conditions (including temperature and humidity), and the plant architecture and leaf type.
+These issues were not fully understood, therefore the purpose of this 4-year work programme was to explore some of these issues with the intention of enabling the refinement of re-entry risk assessments.

-The poject is being run jointly by the University of Hertfordshire and Syngenta’s prestigious international research centre at Jealott's Hill, Berkshire.
+The project was being run jointly by the University of Hertfordshire and Syngenta’s prestigious international research centre at Jealott's Hill, Berkshire.

 Contact